rsyslog/rsyslog/source/configuration/modules/omhttp.rst

 The template to be used for the messages.

-Note that in batching mode, this describes the format of *each* invidual message, *not* the format of the resulting batch.
+Note that in batching mode, this describes the format of *each* individual message, *not* the format of the resulting batch.
 Some batch modes require that a template produces valid JSON.

 retry